 Seriously, Breck is HUGE!
 I had no idea there were so many options for runs at Breck.
-There are 5 peaks each one suits different levels of riders and skiers.
+There are 5 peaks each one suiting different levels of riders and skiers.
 This is probably the biggest reason that I like Breck.
-Having options is great and it makes it feel more adventurous getting to jump from peak to peak.
+Having options is great and it makes it feel more adventurous to jump from peak to peak.
 Because the mountain is so big, it never feels crowded here.

 I like that the green routes are wide so I didn’t feel like my little kids were going to hit or get run over.
 I also love that green routes are truly green.
-They were perfect for learning on and there were quite a few differnet runs we could choose from.
+They were perfect for learning on and there were quite a few different runs we could choose from.

 Breck’s green routes are great if you have never snowboarded a day in your life however learning to snowboard in general is actually easier on steep runs.
 If you are in the phase of snowboarding where can just manage to get down the mountain without falling, you’re actually going to love the blue routes at Breck.
 If you are just learning, no need to hit the bunny slopes, the green runs are very easy especially.